-Merlin Lake is a 1.9 mile lightly trafficked out and back trail located near Alberta, Alberta, Canada that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and is accessible from June until September.
+Merlin Lake is a 21 mile lightly trafficked out and back trail located near Lake Louise, Alberta, Canada that features a waterfall and is rated as moderate.
+The trail is primarily used for hiking, trail running, camping, and backpacking and is best used from June until September.

 My wife and I took this as a day hike from Skoki Lodge.
 There, the manager described it as an easy hike.
 I have to admit, it would have been easy, or at most moderate, if I didn't have bad knees, and my wife didn't have knee replacements.